 Customers who participated in our beta were excited by the possibilities, with one UX researcher noting, “I was impressed with how I was able to understand what each user went through without having to take the time to actually watch them go through it.”

-This feature is now available for customers with Enhanced Metrics to accelerate your post-test analysis, and ultimately help you to build better customer experiences, using the power of human insight.
+This feature is now available to accelerate your post-test analysis, and ultimately help you to build better customer experiences, using the power of human insight.

 About the author: Ranjitha Kumar is the Chief Research Scientist at UserTesting, and an Associate Professor of Computer Science at the University of Illinois at Urbana-Champaign.
 Her research has won best paper awards/nominations at premier conferences in HCI, and is supported by grants from the NSF, Google, Amazon, and Adobe.
 She received her BS and PhD from the Computer Science Department at Stanford University, and co-founded Apropose, Inc., a data-driven design startup based on her dissertation work that was backed by Andreessen Horowitz and New Enterprise Associates.